 “Using Instagram to share visuals of how much the city has changed and grown connects with people and inspires them to keep working toward our goals.”

 Canva has thousands of social media templates to help you connect with the public and gain support.
-Templates include: National Nurses Day Social Media Graphic, Adopt Don’t Shop Social Media Graphic, Public Service Day Social Media Graphic.
+Templates include National Nurses Day Social Media Graphic and Public Service Day Social Media Graphic.

 People love a great before and after.
 Use Instagram, Facebook, and other social media posts to share the changes that have happened thanks to the work of your nonprofit.